Hardin Richard Runnels: Governor of Texas

 During Runnels' administration, primary concerns were the slavery issue and safety of settlers in the western frontier.
-On the slavery issue he signed a bill into law allowing a free Negro to return to slavery by selecting a new master. in doing so, he attempted to force the state legislature to officially support the reestablishment of slavery.
+On the slavery issue he signed a bill into law allowing a free Negro to return to slavery by selecting a new master.
+In addition, he supported reopening the slave trade (banned at the time) and attempted to force the state legislature to go on record supporting its reestablishment.
 In more general support of southern issues, Runnels repeatedly stated Texas might secede if needed.

 On the issue of frontier security, the governor commissioned Colonel John "Rip" Ford as senior captain of the Texas Rangers on January 27, 1858.
 Ford led the Antelope Hills expedition into the Comancheria, winning the Battle of Antelope Hills in May.
 Later in the year, the Rangers fought an inconclusive battle in the Rio Grande Valley against Mexican bandit Juan Cortina.
 Despite these efforts, the Rangers failed to secure peace on the frontier.

 Runnels advocated for reductions in the level of support the state provided railroad companies, arguing that the railroads had been slow in fulfilling their contractual obligations.

 The Democratic party renominated Runnels for governor during the election of 1859, with Houston again running against him.
 Runnels, however, received most of the blame for continuing frontier depredations, while Houston had regained his popularity.
 As a result, Runnels was defeated by Houston by a vote of 33,375 to 27,500.

 Later life

 After leaving office, Runnels returned to his home and never again ran for elected office.
 He remained active in politics, serving as a member of both the 1861 Secession Convention and the 1866 Constitutional convention.
 Runnels died on December 25, 1873, and was buried in a family plot in Bowie County.
 His remains were re-interred in a state cemetery in Austin in 1929.

+Runnels was a slaveholder.
+In 1860, his net worth was reported at $85,000, and he owned 39 slaves.